-The EPNS was established in 1923 to conduct a county by county survey of the place-name of England.
+The EPNS was established in 1923 to conduct a county-by-county survey of the place-names of England.
 The first county to be surveyed, Buckinghamshire, appeared in 1925.

-The Surveys have been widely used by researches, academics, and those generally interested in the origins, meaning, and significance of English place-name.
+The Survey is used by researchers, academics, and all those interested in the origins, meaning, and significance of English place-names.

 For subscription, membership and general enquiries, please contact:

 School of English